 I see it this way.

 She’s just come from the office.
 She’s in high heels.
 The cop she’d asked directions from reported she was wearing high heels.
 I believe him.
-Even you would notice something like that.
+Even an ink stained wretch like you would notice something like that.
 She can’t walk far.
 So she hails a Checker cab and right off she probably tells the driver if he can step on it she’ll double his fare with the tip.

 Yeah, I’m talking about Joan.
 Who else?
 You got that down?